student@hack3rs:~$ cat wireless-rogue-ap-detection-drill.md

 3. What to Write Down After the Drill

-Write a short detection note with observed RF changes, confidence level, and what follow-up evidence would be needed in a real environment (controller logs, switch port data, NAC events, DHCP leases).
+Write a detection note: what RF changes were observed, confidence level, and what additional evidence would be needed in a real environment — wireless controller logs, switch port data, NAC events, DHCP leases from the unexpected source.

-Use the drill to improve your wireless monitoring checklist and BYOD/guest segmentation validation plan.
+Use the drill to sharpen your wireless monitoring checklist and BYOD or guest network segmentation validation plan.

 wireless-drill-checklist

-• $Define authorized scope and RF environment for the drill.
+- $Define authorized scope and the RF environment clearly before the drill starts.

-• $Introduce one controlled variation and document what changed.
+- $Introduce one controlled wireless variation and document what changed.

-• $Map RF observations to network/segmentation follow-up checks.
+- $Connect RF observations to network and segmentation follow-up checks.

-• $Write a short post-drill note and improve your checklist.
+- $Write a post-drill detection note and update your wireless monitoring checklist.

 how-to-workflow